severinlindenmann/W.MDSE_VSGIS06.F2481/README.md

 ## Disclaimer

 Before attempting to run this project, it is crucial to have the Shared Mobility data available.
 This involves crawling the necessary data and subsequently uploading it into Google BigQuery.
 The application's functionality heavily relies on accessing this dataset from BigQuery.
 Failure to properly set up the dataset in BigQuery will result in the inability to run this project effectively.
+There is no guide for this steps.

 ## Overview